 - A twinge or pain on either side of the ovaries (usually right when the egg is released)

-Besides calendars, charts, apps, and physical symptoms (like cervical mucus, basal body temperature, etc.) the best way to know exactly when you are ovulating is to use an ovulation predictor kit.
-I wrote a whole article on ovulation tests, how to use them, when to use them, and how to read the results here.
+Besides calendars, charts, apps, and physical symptoms (like cervical mucus, basal body temperature, etc.), an ovulation predictor kit is the best way to know exactly when you are ovulating.

-Ovulation predictor kits have the most accurate results because they measure the LH (luteinizing hormone) in your urine.
+Ovulation predictor kits (also called OPKs) have the most accurate results because they measure the LH (luteinizing hormone) in your urine.

 These kits will give you definite positive results or negative results.